 The best sights in Porto are located in the historic center, so it’s really easy to cover all of them in just 2 or 3 days.
 In fact, 3 days is the perfect amount of time to spend in Porto, in my opinion.

-For this reason, the northern Portuguese city is a great choice for a city break.
+For this reason, the northern Portuguese city is a great choice for a city break or as part of a longer itinerary.

 06. Lello bookstore

 Porto is very proud to have one of the world’s most beautiful bookshops.
-It’s called Livraria Lello and it’s so popular that it’s a rare thing not to see an extremely long line of people waiting outside it.
+It’s called Livraria Lello and it’s so popular that it’s actually very rare not to see an extremely long line of people waiting outside it.

 Truth be told, part of its fame is due to a rumor that said the incredible bookstore inspired J.K.
 Rowling to create parts of Hogwarts.
 However, the author denied ever entering Lello during the time she lived and taught English in Porto.

-But even though Livraria Lello wasn’t a muse for the beloved magic school from the Harry Potter books, the fact that it’s absolutely beautiful still remains.
+But even though Livraria Lello wasn’t a source of inspiration for the beloved magic school from the Harry Potter books, it still remains an undeniable fact that it’s absolutely stunning.

 07. Affordable prices